shopware/docs/guides/installation/overview.md

 Various

 * Apache 2.4 or higher with mod-rewrite enabled
-* tested on elasticsearch 7.8.0
+* Tested on elasticsearch 7.8.0
 * Bash
 * Git